 Australian Institute for Teaching and School Leadership

-(AITSL) to provide national leadership for Commonwealth, State and Territory governments in promoting excellence in the profession of teaching and school leadership.
-AITSL commenced operations on 1 January 2010.
+(AITSL) was established to provide national leadership for Commonwealth, State and Territory governments in promoting excellence in the profession of teaching and school leadership.
+AITSL is responsible for fostering high-quality professional development for teachers and school leaders, working collaboratively across jurisdictions and engaging with key professional bodies.

 AITSL is funded by the Australian Government.
-Over the four years from 2009–10 to 2012–13 AITSL will receive around $42 million from the national component of the National Partnership on Improving Teacher Quality and from the Australian Government Quality Teacher Program.
+Over the four years from 2009–10 to 2012–13 AITSL will receive around $54 million from the National Partnership on Improving Teacher Quality, the Australian Government Quality Teacher Program and other Australian Government project funds.

 National Professional Standards for Teachers

-The standards support the commitment in the Melbourne Declaration on Educational Goals for Young Australians and align with the reforms included in the National Partnership on Improving Teacher Quality.
+Both standards support the commitment in the Melbourne Declaration and align with the reforms included in the National Partnership on Improving Teacher Quality.

 Australian Government Quality Teacher Program